 How much sun does Blackcurrant need?

-Full sun to afternoon shade
+Blackcurrants require a full sun to afternoon shade position.

 Frost Tolerant